mammadmammadov/Web_1_Fall-2023_Assignment-3/README.md

 1. Clone this repository: `git clone https://github.com/mammadmammadov/Web_1_Fall-2023_Assignment-3.git`
 2. Load up the project in your editor of choice
 3. Navigate to the project directory: `cd card-application`
-4. Open a new terminal and type `npm install`
+4. Open a new terminal, change directory by typing `cd card-application` and install dependencies by typing `npm install`
 5. Type `json-server flashcards.json --port 3001` to start JSON server for flashcards
-6. Open a new terminal and type `json-server messages.json --port 3002` to start JSON server for messages
+6. Open a new terminal, change directory by typing `cd card-application` and type `json-server messages.json --port 3002` to start JSON server for messages
-7. Open a new terminal and type `npm start` to run the application
+7. Open a new terminal, change directory by typing `cd card-application` and type `npm start` to run the application

 ### Usage